BodenmillerGroup/IntroDataAnalysis/R/Session_5-7/README.md

 Based on the feedback received for the previous sessions, I will continue with the following topics:

 **Session 5:**

 * Changes to R version 4.0
 * Introduction to the `workflowr` package
 * General recommendations on how to keep your code organized
 * How to write documented code and auxiliary functions

+To follow this session, please read through this README and see [here](./analysis/01-readData.Rmd) and [here](./analysis/02-analyseData.Rmd).

 **Session 6:**

-* Linear regression
+* Linear regression (simple linear regression, multiple linear regression, anova)
-* Machine learning basics
+* Machine learning basics (logistic regression, multinomial logistic regression, random forrest)

+To follow this session, please have a look at the [03-regression.Rmd](./analysis/03-regression.Rmd) script.

 **Session 7:**

 * More on `ggplot2`
 * Reproducible and publication ready figures